jlorenc1986/govdata-dashboard/README.md

 ## Reflection

   - I used [Express](https://expressjs.com/) configuation to have a minimalistic approach
-  - I used serverside rendering also thinking about SEO
+  - I used serverside rendering to keep it simple, using an isomorphic approach would speed up user experience
   - Husky precommit hook will help consistency in styling and comments
   - the project makes use of the following project/tools :
       - [typescript](https://www.typescriptlang.org/)